-The Panel will report in writing to the Board at least annually in the form of a report from the Chair of the Panel.
+The Panel will report in writing to the Board following each of its meetings in the form of a report from the Chair of the Panel.
+9. Conflicts of interest management

 In advance of any meeting of the Panel, consideration will be given as to whether conflicts of interest are likely to arise in relation to any agenda item and how they should be managed.
 This may include steps to be taken prior to the meeting, such as ensuring that supporting papers for a particular agenda item are not sent to conflicted individuals.